pulakk/ConflictAvoidantCBS-MAPF/README.md

 # ConflictBasedSearch-MAPF

-An implementation of the two level Conflict-Based search algorithm for Multi Agent Path Finding.
+An implementation of the Conflict-Based search algorithm in Unity for Multi Agent Path Finding.
+The lower level algorithm used is A* with constrained search paths.

+## Scene

 <img src="https://github.com/mizigro/ConflictBasedSearch-MAPF/raw/master/scene.png" width = "50%">